algernon/dh-exec/README.md

   In most cases, it only needs a she-bang and an executable bit, and the former input file becomes a valid debhelper control file.

-  This in turn, makes the packaging simpler, as there is no package-specific magic involved anymore.
+  This, in turn, makes the packaging simpler, as there is no package-specific magic involved anymore.

 * Compared to the here-doc method, dh-exec provides consistency and